-Minimum Energy Efficiency Standards (MEES) apply to both residential and commercial properties but the two regimes are different - this briefing covers commercial properties.
+Minimum Energy Efficiency Standards (MEES) apply to both residential and commercial properties but the two regimes are different - this briefing covers commercial properties, described by the regulations as “non-domestic” properties.

 What is the effect of MEES?

-In summary, a landlord of a commercial property with an energy performance certificate (EPC) rating of F or G must not let the property, unless an exemption applies and (where required) is registered on the Private Rented Sector (PRS) exemptions register.
+In summary, a landlord of a commercial property with a valid energy performance certificate (EPC) with a rating of F or G must not let the property, unless an exception or exemption applies and (where required) is registered on the Private Rented Sector (PRS) exemptions register.

 Does that mean that owners and tenants of properties with an EPC rating of E or better will not be affected?